StackVista/stackstate-docs/stackpacks/integrations/java-apm.md

 -Dstackstate.slf4j.simpleLogger.defaultLogLevel=debug
 ```

-You can also verify whether the StackState Trace Agent has received the traces, by setting the logging level to debug and checking the `trace-agent.log`:
+You can also verify whether the Rancher Observability Trace Agent has received the traces, by setting the logging level to debug and checking the `trace-agent.log`:

 stackstate.yaml